Fagus grandifolia: Diseases and pests

 The beech leaf-miner weevil, a species native to Europe, has been identified in North America as a cause of defoliation of American beech trees.
+American beech trees have small gaps and crevices at the base of their trunks in which the pest overwinter before eventually making their way to the buds of the trees and finally laying eggs on the underside of the leaves.
+Once hatched, the larvae mine the leaves, causing destruction to the foliage.

 Beech blight aphids colonize branches of the tree, but without serious harm to otherwise healthy trees.
 Below these colonies, deposits of sooty mold develop caused by the fungus Scorias spongiosa growing saprophytically on the honeydew the insects exude.
 This is also harmless to the trees.

 Despite their high moisture needs, beeches succumb to flooding easily and their thin bark invites damage from animals, fire, and human activities.
 Late spring frosts can cause complete defoliation of the tree, although they typically recover by using reserve pools of sugar.
 The trunks of mature beeches often rot and develop cavities that are used by wildlife for habitation.

 Uses

 American beech is an important tree in forestry.
 The wood is hard and difficult to cut or split, although at 43 lb/cuft it is not exceptionally heavy, and it also rots relatively easily.
 It is used for a wide variety of purposes, most notably bentwood furniture as beech wood easily bends when steamed.
 It also makes high quality, long-burning firewood.